picccard/blog/content/posts/github-runners-self-hosted-part-1.md

 {{< imagecaption source="/images/github-runner-part1/bicep-visualize-aca.png" alt="Visualization of bicep template" title="visualization of bicep template" >}}

-Here is a more detailed look at how the bicep template will be structured:
+Here is a more detailed look at how the container app is configured in the bicep template:

 {{< highlight bicep "lineNos=inline" >}}
 targetScope = 'subscription'